godaddy/gasket/packages/gasket-cli/README.md

 npm_config_registry=https://custom-registry.com gasket create my-app -p nextjs
 ```

+### Test Suites

+Code that is well testing and that conforms to familiar styles helps the
+collaboration process within teams and across organizations.
+Gasket apps come
+with some tooling options and configurations to assist in this important area.

+When creating a new Gasket app, you have the opportunity to choose the unit test
+suite for your app.
+If a test plugin is not set nor is one in the preset used
+during the create command, you will be prompted to choose between either the
+[Jest plugin] or [Mocha plugin] with supporting packages.

+Additional code style choices are prompted during the create command.
+Some
+predefined choices are provided from the [lint plugin], or you can specify
+your own config.

 ## Configuration

 When an app is created, a `gasket.config.js` file will be generated with the